dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1997: Student autonomy in learning enhances investment in education.
+### T1997: Allowing students to choose how they learn empowers them in their education.

 |Support|
 |---|